nt1analytics/Project-2/README.md

 Detailed steps to clean and transform each .csv file:

-1 Import Dependencies
+1. Import Dependencies

-Import Pandas
+Import Pandas.
-from sqlalchemy import create_engine from sqlalchemy import inspect
+from sqlalchemy import create_engine. from sqlalchemy import inspect.

 2. Create the path to the .csv file